bgoonz/docs-collection/github/rest/guides/basics-of-authentication.md

 After a successful app authentication, {% data variables.product.product_name %} provides a temporary `code` value.
 You'll need to `POST` this code back to {% data variables.product.product_name %} in exchange for an `access_token`.
-To simplify our GET and POST HTTP requests, we're using the [rest-client][REST Client].
+To simplify our GET and POST HTTP requests, we're using the [rest-client][rest client].
 Note that you'll probably never access the API through REST.
 For a more serious application, you should probably use [a library written in the language of your choice][libraries].